What is Blended Learning?

 We also believe that learning is not confined to four walls of a classroom.
 Our learning center is located in a stately, mid-century house in Barangay Immaculate Conception, Cubao.
 There are no traditional "classrooms"—instead, there are learning spaces, and well-rounded facilities to stimulate curious minds and hands: a vegetable garden; ducks, fish, dogs; and an outdoor classroom.

 Our brand of Blended Learning also takes into account the communities to which the children are exposed to.
 We believe in working closely together with the parents and caregivers of the child so that school and home are aligned with his or her progress and goals.
 We also encourage parents to get as involved with their children's school activities as possible—no pressure, but kids get a kick out of seeing their parents during programs, or teaching a class, or giving a talk.

 Legacy workshops.
 These are workshops given by experts or working professionals on a subject matter they're renowned for, or excel in.

 Blended Learning Center provides augmented homeschooling—the freedom, low pressure, personalized experience of homeschool with the benefits of a regular school: a brick-and-mortar environment, peers, group activities.

-We are also qualified implementors of Google Apps for Education, a suite of solutions for much more efficient and creative learning and classroom management.
+We are also qualified implementers of Google Apps for Education, a suite of solutions for much more efficient and creative learning and classroom management.

 But we are definitely not all tech.
 Blended Learning Center-Manila has a Personalized Mentoring Approach which uses the C.A.D.I.
 Method for Personalized Learning.